-Throughout the past one hundred years, St. Paul United Methodist Church has developed and lived into a vibrant ministry and powerful tradition.
-St. Paul’s long tradition of bold vision, faithfulness, and generosity, and inclusiveness continues on into its second century.
+For over one hundred years, St. Paul United Methodist Church has developed and lived into a vibrant ministry and powerful tradition.
+St. Paul’s long tradition of bold vision, faithfulness, generosity, and inclusiveness continues on into its second century.
 Discover a little more about the church, what we believe, and how you can get involved.

 About St. Paul Church